 The purpose of supplemental dehumidification is to remove excess moisture from the air, in order to maintain relative humidity (RH) below 60%.
 Supplemental dehumidification will automatically adjust RH levels to compliment the capabilities of cooling systems.
 Proper dehumidification will help proactively prevent mold growth as well as positively affect the indoor air quality and property protection.

 As the demand for efficient housing increases, sufficient ventilation is limited due to tighter envelopes.
 Since moisture is added to the indoor air continuously, supplemental dehumidification is key to maintaining relative humidity below 60%.
 Innovative Dehumidifier Systems is available to guide you through the entire process and put the control back in your hands.
+Be sure to check out our IW25-4 in-wall dehumidifier today.

 What are multi-family developers/ general contractors/ owners using to provide supplemental dehumidification and Why?